 As you can guess, these hard workers wear red caps or hats, and this tradition pre-dates Amtrak.

 Besides the red caps, they may also wear red shirts with blue pants so you can spot them, although this could be very.

 If you have questions, ask the lounge agent or other Amtrak staff, and they can connect you with a red cap.

-On the other side of things, watch for them as you walk through the station so you can stay out of their way!
+On the other hand, watch for them as you walk through the station so you can stay out of their way!

 These points are essential regardless of whether you use red caps or not.

 Amtrak Baggage Allowance

-You are allowed two personal items and two carry-ons.
+You are allowed one personal item and two carry-ons.
 If checked baggage service is available for your trip, you can check in two bags or more for a fee.